docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Group

 A container for other controls.
-Containers have additional properties that control the children; see "Container properties" on page 115.
+Containers have additional properties that control the children; see :ref:`container-properties`.
 Hiding a group hides all its children.
 Making it visible makes visible those children that are not individually hidden.
 To add to a window w: